 Snowmobile Trail Status

 Snowshoeing & Winter Hiking

 Snowshoe enthusiasts and winter hikers are welcome to explore the hidden wonders of the Reserve.
 There are not designated nor groomed snowshoe trails, although the summer trail system is easy to follow in the winter.
-NOTE: Please avoid walking on the snowmobile trail or on the groomed cross-country ski trails.
+NOTE: Use the ungroomed edge when walking on the snowmobile trail or on the groomed cross-country ski trails.
 Enjoy the unbeatable scenery, visit the ice caves, and get the workout of a lifetime!